 Who should apply - Applicants who are already enrolled in or are accepted for enrollment as full-time undergraduate students in a 4-year or 2-year accredited institution in the US.
 At least one parent of the applicant must be of Hispanic ancestry

-Who should apply - Incoming freshmen students (who must be of the must be at least 50 percent Filipino heritage) enrolled full-time at an accredited four-year university or college majoring in engineering, computer science, mathematics, environmental or physical science
+Who should apply - Incoming freshmen students (who must be of at least 50 percent Filipino heritage) enrolled full-time at an accredited four-year university or college majoring in engineering, computer science, mathematics, environmental or physical science.

 About the donor - Administered by the Asian Pacific Fund (whose mission is to strengthen the Asian and Pacific Islander community in the Bay Area).
 This scholarship is geared towards students who are of Filipino heritage enrolled at four-year universities or colleges.